AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/app-builder.md

 The new Adobe Developer App Builder provides an extensibility framework for a developer to easily extend AEM as a Cloud Service functionalities.

-App Builder helps customers work within their existing infrastructure to build integrations and custom applications that work seamlessly with AEM.
-With a modern, cloud-native technology stack, App Builder provides a set of APIs to extend AEM, into customers’ existing infrastructure and apply unique parameters to make the UI look and feel unique for their organizations.
+App Builder provides a unified third-party extensibility framework for integrating and creating custom experiences that extend Adobe Experience Manager.
+With this complete extensibility framework, built on Adobe's infrastructure, developers can build custom microservices, extend, and integrate Adobe Experience Manager across Adobe solutions and the rest of the IT stack.
+App Builder provides a way for customers to easily extend Adobe Experience Manager in various use cases:

+#### Middleware Extensibility

+Connect external systems with Adobe applications building custom connectors or leverage a suite of pre-built integrations

+#### Core Services Extensibility

+Extend core application capabilities by extending the default behavior with custom features & business logic

+#### User Experience Extensibility

+Extend core experience to support business requirements or build customer-specific digital properties, storefronts & back-office apps.

+App Builder (previously known as Project Firefly) has been available to enterprise customers and partners via our Developer Preview since Summer 2020.
+General availability (GA) of App Builder is scheduled for December 2021.
+We welcome developers to try out App Builder through our [Trial Program](http://adobe.ly/appbuilder-trial).

 ## Architecture {#architecture}

-Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, standardized development platform for extending Adobe Cloud solutions such as AEM including​:
+Instead of an out-of-the-box solution, Adobe Developer App Builder provides a common, consistent, standardized development platform for extending Adobe Cloud solutions such as AEM including:

-* A cloud native development stack
-* A unified Development framework across AEM applications which provides a consistent developer experience to accelerate integrations, innovate experiences and customizations
-* To achieve Software as a Service (SaaS) like upgradability reducing maintenance/upgrade costs
-* To provide prebuilt extensions and integrations on Adobe.io.
+* Adobe Developer Console — For custom microservice and extension development, letting developers build and manage projects while accessing all the tools and APIs they need to create plugins and integrations.
+* Developer Tools — Open-source tools, SDKs, and libraries to allow developers to easily build custom extensions and integrations.
+Use  React Spectrum (Adobe’s UI toolkit) to have one common UI for all Adobe apps.
+* Services — I/O Runtime for hosting infrastructure on our serverless platform, and I/O Events for event-based integrations.
+We also provide out-of-the-box support for storing data and files.
+* Adobe Experience Cloud — Developers can submit extensions and integrations to be published within their Experience Cloud Org.
+System admins can then review, manage, and approve these extensions.
+Once published, your custom App Builder extensions and tools can be found alongside other Adobe Experience Cloud apps.

-The following diagram illustrates how App Builder fits into the development stack.
+The following diagram illustrates how a standard application built on App Builder leverages these functionalities:

 ![Architecture](/help/implementing/developing/extending/assets/firefly-architecture.jpg)